-A graduate student on academic probation who does not achieve good academic standing by the end of the regular semester following the semester in which the cumulative GPA fell below 3.00, with the academic probationary status maintained at the end of the interim summer term, is academically dismissed from the university.
+A graduate student on academic probation who does not achieve good academic standing by the end of the regular semester following the semester in which the cumulative GPA fell below 3.00, with the academic probationary status maintained at the end of the interim summer term, is academically dismissed from the their degree program.

-Graduate students who receive an F grade in a graduate course are academically dismissed from the university.
+Graduate students who receive an F grade in a graduate course are academically dismissed from their degree program.